alliander-opensource/decentralized-auth/raspberry-pi-client/README.md

 - How service providers can be authorized to access data
 - How access can be revoked

-For more information on the role of the My Home frontend see [architecture](../docs/architecture) and the [scenarios](../docs/scenarios).
+For more information on the role of the raspberry-pi-client see [architecture](../docs/architecture) and the [scenarios](../docs/scenarios).

 ## Installation